samthor/sents-cli/README.md

 Command-line filesystem watcher, useful for running commands when something changes.
+Has only three direct dependencies and uses no native code!

-Uses [sents](https://www.npmjs.com/package/sents) under the hood, which is a fast watcher with zero dependencies and no native code.
+⚠️ This uses [sents](https://www.npmjs.com/package/sents) under the hood, which is a fast watcher with zero dependencies and no native code.
+Try it out if you'd like even fewer dependencies!

 # Usage